go-rod/go-rod.github.io/selectors/README.md

 ## Get elements from iframes

-For example we have want to get the button from the nested iframes:
+For example, to get the button from the nested iframes:

 ![iframes](iframes.png)